 Play disc golf.
 It's a way of life!

 Recent years disc golf in Europe, has undergone an explosive development of both, the number of players as well as in terms of number of disc golf courses.
-In Estonia, for example, there is currently over 100 permanent disc golf courses and in Finland allready more than 500.
+In Estonia, for example, there is currently over 200 permanent disc golf courses and in Finland already more than 800.
 Compared to population, territory and the number of players, it is not a small number at all.